mlabour/etl/README.md

 # etl

-This is a bare bone etl that serves me well when I do data work
+This is a bare bone etl that serves me well when I do MVP data work